yaroslav-gwit/YK-Proxy/README.md

-# Welcome to the YKProxy project.
+# Welcome to the YK Reverse Proxy project.
 This code was uploaded here for the development and colaboration purposes.
 Please don't use it for now, I'll publish the documentation and remove this notice once everything is ready.

 Screenshot of the project up to this date: